 In 1879, Camille died of tuberculosis.
 Monet was grief-stricken.
 He spent several months in mourning before he began to paint in earnest again.
 During this time, he entrusted the care of his children to the wife of a friend, Alice Hoschedé, who would later become his second wife.

 Monet fell in love with his home and garden.
-Over the years, he gradually transformed his residence to the famous one we know today- an East Asian inspired garden with a Japanese bridge over a large pond, brimming with beautiful water lilies of various breeds.
+Over the years, he gradually transformed his residence to the famous one we know today- an East Asian-inspired garden with a Japanese bridge over a large pond, brimming with beautiful water lilies of various breeds.
 He was intensely involved in the design of the garden, going as far as to hire seven gardeners and rejecting most of their work.
 In order to paint the garden at its best, he even hired workers to row out in the mornings to clean any dust off the water lilies before he sat down to work.

 Claude Monet died at the age of 86, leaving behind him an impressive gallery of over two thousand works.

-Top Works Sold
+Top Works Sold Recently

 While his works always set up a flutter in the auction room, Monet’s Meules went for an all-time height of $110.7 million in May 2019 at an evening sale by Sotheby’s.

 This painting, one out of 25 canvases in his famous Haystacks series, portrays the luminous beauty of the sun low in the sky, filtering through a line of haystacks.
-Emphasizing the unusual colors found in light and shadow, the canvas is a incandescent look at an otherwise mundane scene.
+Emphasizing the unusual colors found in light and shadow, the canvas is an incandescent look at an otherwise mundane scene.

 Part of the Water Lilies series, Nympheas en fleur was sold for $84.7 million in August 2018 at a Christie’s auction.
 Prior to its sale, it had been in the collection of Peggy and David Rockefeller of New York.

 Like its siblings in the series, the subject is water lilies in Monet’s famed garden.
-This work showcases the pond in cool shadows, azures and violets dominating the color palette while being grounded by the warm green.
+This work showcases the pond in cool shadows, with azures and violets dominating the color palette while being grounded by the warm green.
 Here and there, white water lilies glow amidst the canvas.

-Not to be mistaken for Meules which sold in May 2019.
+Not to be mistaken for Meules, which sold in May 2019.
 Meule is another part of the Haystacks series and depicts a solitary haystack in low but warm light, almost like the simmering embers of a cooling fire.
 It was sold for $81.4 million in November 2016.

 - Monet developed cataracts later in life, which lent a reddish hue to his works.
-After his surgery, his paintings showcased an intense blue-violet, which was attributed to the removal of his corneal lens, and a possibility that he might have been able to see UV light.
+After his surgery, his paintings showcased an intense blue-violet, which was attributed to the removal of his corneal lens, and the possibility that he might have been able to see UV light.

 - During his year of conscription in Algeria, Monet felt that the year in such a different climate inspired him greatly in the perception of color.
 Sadly, his drawings and sketches from the period have not survived.